 Tropical Storm Warning Discontinued For Tobago

-The Trinidad and Tobago Meteorological Service has discontinued the Tropical Storm Warning for Tobago and surrounding coastal waters.
+The Trinidad and Tobago Meteorological Service (TTMS) has discontinued the Tropical Storm Warning for Tobago and surrounding coastal waters.
 However, this discontinuation was replaced with an Adverse Weather Alert (Yellow Level) for both Trinidad and Tobago, as well as surrounding coastal waters.

 What you need to know